Golden Richards: Dallas Cowboys

 Selected by the Dallas Cowboys in the second round (46th overall) of the 1973 NFL draft, Richards was the fastest player on the team his rookie season and played mostly on special teams.
 In the NFC Championship loss at home to the Minnesota Vikings on December 30, he returned a punt 63 yards for the Cowboys' sole touchdown.

 In 1974, Richards was named the starter at wide receiver over Bob Hayes.
 He was the team's long threat (with receptions of 52, 58, 46, and 43 yards) and had his best statistical year with 26 receptions for 467 yards (18 average) and five touchdowns.
 In his third year, he had 21 receptions for 451 yards (21.5 average) and four touchdowns.
 In 1976, he had 19 receptions for 414 yards (21.8 average) and three touchdowns, missing three games because of a hamstring injury.

 The next season in 1977, his fourth straight as a starter, Richards alternated with Butch Johnson, recording 17 receptions for 225 yards (13.2 average) and three touchdowns.
-In the 27–10 win over the Denver Broncos in Super Bowl XII, he had his most notable career highlight, catching a 29-yard pass from fullback Robert Newhouse in the fourth quarter for the game's final score.
+In the 27–10 win over the Denver Broncos in Super Bowl XII, he had his most notable career highlight, catching a 29-yard pass from fullback Robert Newhouse in the fourth quarter for the game's final score.It was the first touchdown thrown by a non-quarterback in Super Bowl history.

 With the emergence of Tony Hill, Richards lost his starting position and was traded in early September to the Chicago Bears, in exchange for a fifth round draft choice (#121-Bob Hukill) in 1979 and a third round pick (#78-Bill Roe) in 1980.